reportmill/SnapKit/ReadMe.md

 ## So much to love about Swing

-Why do we need another UI kit?
-Because Swing is out of date, JavaFX missed the boat, and neither run natively in the browser.
-This situation has prevented Java Client from being a serious contender for most new development.
-But there are still many things to love about Swing:
+SnapKit is primarily inspired by Swing, still a favorite with remaining Java desktop developers, despite its age and lack of care and attention.
+Indeed, there are still many things to love about Swing:

     - Solid view hierarchy and set of controls/components